mendelgordon/Search-it/README.md

 # Reddit

 This lets you search reddit posts and subreddits, and view posts and subreddits.
 It uses the reddit JSON API to fetch the posts.
-It is built using React, React Router, and react-masonry-css.
+It is built using React, React Router, and react-masonry-css, interweave.

 Original Desktop Wireframe: [https://wireframe.cc/MnwPlP](https://wireframe.cc/MnwPlP) (didn't end up using this)

-Next I plan on:
+In the future I would like to:

- adding a loading spinner.
+ Add videos to the searchposts page.
- adding videos to the searchposts and displaypost pages. managing some of the state with rtk. (not sure if I actually need to do this)
+ Manage some of the state with rtk. (not sure if I actually need to do this) Add tests.

 ## Setup